 On this two-day hike you will discover with us the fantastic nature on the slopes of Kilimanjaro with its rain forest, waterfalls, nice villages and lovely people.
 We will overnight in the mountain village Shimbwe in the Shimbwe Meadows Guest House with comfortable, clean rooms and a great view to the summit of Kilimanjaro and into the surroundings.
-On the second day of the hike you can choose between a hike to the Mongioni Falls or a hike to the Shimbwe meadows.
-Both places are an insider tip, only a few tourists have visited them so far.
+On the second day of the hike you can choose between a hike to the Mongioni Falls or a hike through the village to the border of the Kilimanjaro National Park.

 This tour is also suitable for a better acclimatization before a Kilimanjaro or Mount Meru ascent.

 Day 1 - From Materuni to Shimbwe

 You will be picked up in Moshi in the morning (around 9.30 am), by our English-speaking guide, who will drive together with you to Materuni Village.
 Upon arrival, you will register at the village office and your trip can begin.

 Our hike leads us first to the Materuni waterfalls, the relaxed walk takes around 40 minutes.
 We

 pass on the way farmland and some village houses before we reach along a small river the waterfalls.
 The Materuni waterfalls (also known as Mnambe waterfalls) are with about 80 meters the heighest waterfalls at Kilimanjaro.
 At this very scenic place, we will have a rest.
 You can take a

 refreshing bath or simply enjoy the great view of the waterfall and the beautiful surroundings.
 Here we will also strengthen ourselves with a snack for the further hike.